Drakkar-Software/OctoBot-Docs/guides/customize-your-octobot.md

 ### Creating a tentacle package bundle
 Tentacle package bundles are the prefered way to share tentacles.

-To create a tentacles package bundle from a local folder:
+Steps to create a tentacles package bundle from a local folder:

 1. Make sure it follows the [OctoBot-Tentacles folders architecture](https://github.com/Drakkar-Software/OctoBot-Tentacles) to properly locate tentacles to be installed.
 There is no need to create empty folders but packages with content have to be at the [appropriate path](../coding/tentacle-package-development.md#the-tentacle-package-folder).
 Example: a trading mode should be located at **Trading/Mode/name_of_your_trading_mode** in your bundle.